Your Brokerage Account: Tax Implications of Joint Tenancy

 Are the assets in my joint tenancy brokerage account subject to estate tax when the first spouse dies?

-No. Where a husband and wife are the sole joint tenants, only one-half of the value of the assets in the brokerage account will be included in the estate of the first spouse to die.
+No. Where partners are the sole joint tenants, only one-half of the value of the assets in the brokerage account will be included in the estate of the first spouse to die.
 However, because there is an unlimited estate tax marital deduction for property passing to a spouse (in joint tenancy or otherwise), no estate tax will be paid on the assets in the joint brokerage account when the first spouse dies.

-Be careful, however, not to over-utilize joint tenancy.
-Property held in this fashion can sometimes cause the family's estate tax burden to be substantially greater than it otherwise would be upon the death of the surviving spouse.
-There are estate tax exemptions that could be lost, if substantially all the family's assets are held in joint tenancy.
+Be careful, however, not to over-utilize joint tenancy as this can sometimes cause the family's estate tax burden to be substantially greater than it otherwise would be upon the death of the surviving spouse.
+Estate tax exemptions could be lost if substantially all of a family's assets are held in joint tenancy.

 What happens to the assets in my joint tenancy brokerage account for income tax purposes when a spouse dies?

-Joint Tenancy with Non-Spouse: Brokerage Account Tax Implications
+Joint Tenancy with Non-Spouse/Child: Brokerage Account Tax Implications

 What are the gift tax implications of opening a joint tenancy brokerage account with someone other than my spouse?

 Creating a joint tenancy with someone other than your spouse can result in a taxable gift, if you cannot remove funds from the account without the consent of the other joint tenant.
-The amount of the gift depends upon certain state law considerations, but when a child is made a joint tenant, the taxable gift is generally no less than one-half of the value of the property in the account.
-The $10,000 annual per person gift tax exclusion may not apply to this gift; however, everyone also has an estate and gift tax exemption that may be used against this gift.
-This exemption is currently $675,000 and is scheduled to increase to $1,000,000 by 2006.
-It is rare, however, that someone putting property in a joint tenancy with a person other than a spouse wants to use up any portion of this exemption.
-Caution is strongly advised before opening a joint tenancy brokerage account with someone other than your spouse.
+The amount of the gift depends upon state law, but when a child is the joint tenant, the taxable gift is generally no less than one-half of the value of the property in the account.
+The annual gift tax exclusion ($14,000 in 2017) may not apply to this gift.
+However, the lifetime estate and gift tax exemption ($5.49 million in 2017) may apply.
+It is rare, however, that someone would want to use any of this lifetime exemption in a transaction involving a joint tenancy with a person other than a spouse.
+Tread carefully when opening a joint tenancy brokerage account with someone other than your spouse.

 Will the assets in my brokerage account still be included in my estate if my child is added to my account?